rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 # Overview
 In this guide, we’ll walk through the process of acquiring a kernel source tree, configuring it, compiling it, and, finally, installing and booting the kernel.

 !!! warning "Kernel rebuilds are not recommended nor supported for Rocky Linux.
-Before building a custom kernel or even considering it, ask yourself the following questions:"
+Before attempting to build a custom kernel, please consider the following:"

     * Is the functionality you need available by installing a kernel module from [elrepo](https://elrepo.org)?
     * Is the functionality you need available as a separate module from the kernel itself?
-    * Are you willing to maintain your own security posture?
-    * **Are you sure**?
-Rocky Linux and most other EL derivatives were designed to function as a complete environment.
+    * Rocky Linux and most other EL derivatives were designed to function as a complete environment.
 Replacing critical components can affect how the system acts.
-    * **Are you ABSOLUTELY sure**?
-99.9% of the users no longer need to build their own kernel.
-You may simply need a kernel module/driver, in which case, you can use [elrepo](https://elrepo.org) or build your own kernel module (kmod/dkms)
+    * Most users no longer need to build their own kernel.
+You may simply need a kernel module/driver or perhaps build your own kernel module (kmod/dkms)
-    * **Are you sure you do not just want a newer kernel version**?
-Newer kernels can be found at [elrepo](https://elrepo.org)

-    As a final warning: If you break the kernel, you are on the hook for your system.
-Rocky Linux volunteers or developers are unable to assist you with these issues.
+    As a final warning: If you break the kernel, you are responsible for fixing resulting issues on your system.

 ## The Kernel